 A condition of your consent document will be that you provide an access point to the trade effluent discharge to collect samples.

 Depending on the nature of your trade effluent, your business may be required to install a method of monitoring your effluent discharge.
-A monitoring system is recommended as it allows your business to ensure adherence to the trade effluent consent and be informed of any issues as they arise.
+A monitoring system is recommended as it allows your business to adhere to the trade effluent consent and be informed of any issues arising.

 Your business can take active steps to reduce your trade effluent charge; our biggest recommendations are:

-- Installing an effluent treatment system that reduces the intensity of your trade effluent.
-Through the Mogden formula, if your trade effluent is less strong you will be billed less.
+- Installing an effluent treatment system that reduces the strength of your trade effluent.
+Through the Mogden formula, you will be billed less if your trade effluent is less strong.